To Do List

 Incoming Tasks

-Be prepared to capture tasks that arrive in various ways: via email, meetings, conversation, phone messages, etc. Recognize and add incoming tasks into your system, and delete the ones you accomplish.
+During the day, be prepared to capture tasks that arrive in various ways: via email, meetings, conversation, phone messages, etc. Recognize and add incoming tasks into your system, and delete the ones you accomplish.

 De-clutter your To-do lists

 Are your To-do lists cluttered with repeating tasks and daily routine activities?
-Few time management systems have a way to deal with these.
+Few time management systems have a good way to deal with these.
 Here’s how to de-clutter your To-do lists.

 Repeating (or recurring) tasks